greifentor/jxref/README.md

 o T004 - "@RestController" should not be in the list of unreferenced classes.
 Extend the stored information per class with a type of annotation.

-o T003 - Make the application working with "enum" and "interface" files also.
+x T003 - Make the application working with "enum" and "interface" files also.
   `OLI 05.07.2019: Solved.`

 x T002 - Make the JXRefWriter instance configurable which is to use.